Known Limitations

 Potential solutions

-- Compose a virtual data tree - this solves the issue of being non-cubable by not representing the data as a cube but still enabling a single entry point.
-The problem of mosaicing data still remains.
+- Compose a virtual data tree: this solves the issue of variable grid systems by not representing the data as a cube but still enabling a single entry point.
+The problem of mosaicking data still remains.

 - For future missions, investigate the use of discrete global grid systems so lower level data products enable spatial and temporal alignment that will facilitate data processing and the generation of virtual data cubes.